axel-magard/YTTRDB/README.md

   When a playlist url has been specified all the videos found in that playlist will be added to the YTTRDB database.

+  ## Limitations
+  The script only supports videos in German language; no option yet to specify a different language